Games: Improving Health

 Computer and video games also train medical personnel for the life-or-death decisions they have to make quickly.
 Organizations such as the Office of Naval Research (ONR) have begun to invest in custom-made video games to prepare repeatedly for such scenarios.

 BreakAway developed Pulse!!, virtual clinical training software that develops time management and quick-thinking skills for ONR.
-Based on a first-person shooter design, Pulse!! guides nursing and medical students through simulated patient interaction as realistic sights and sounds unfold in the background.
+Pulse!! guides nursing and medical students through simulated patient interaction as realistic sights and sounds unfold in the background.

 The University of Maryland Medical Center’s Advanced Simulation, Training, Research, and Innovation Center (MASTRI) is at the forefront of utilizing video game technology in the field of medicine.
 In one program, surgical residents face an emergency scenario and must perform the necessary procedure on a simulated patient through virtual reality computer programs.
 The program also uses the same motion-sensing technology used to capture an athlete’s movement in developing sports video games to help train surgeons on proper technique.